 Reebok One GB50 Exercise Bike Review

 Reebok Fitness are one of the best-known brands in the home fitness equipment market and have a strong reputation for building machines that offer excellent value for money at the entry and mid-point levels.
-While they’ve also started to aim at the upper-mid point as well with some of their more recent models, the Reebok One GB50 upright bike is positioned squarely at entry-level where they’ve got the strongest reputation.
+While they’ve also started to aim at the upper-mid point as well with some of their models, the Reebok One GB50 upright bike is positioned squarely at entry-level where they’ve got a good reputation.
 So what’s it like?

 While there have been some complaints out there about the assembly instructions not being clear, we found them to be very much par for the course for an upright bike.
 The diagrams are simple enough and the whole process is complete in 7 steps.
 There are a couple of bits we can see could be confusing such as the instruction to screw the left pedal in clockwise where in fact it has to be counter-clockwise but for the most part, it’s straightforward and took us around 40 min to get it ready for use.

-Looks-wise it’s a pretty good looking bike.
-The black finish with red trim works really well and the chunky transport wheels add to the impression that it’s very sturdy.
+Looks-wise this is a good looking bike.
+The black finish with red trim works well and the chunky transport wheels add to the impression that it’s sturdy.
 It’s got modern lines and should sit in most rooms without sticking out like a sore thumb.

 As has become the norm for upright bikes at this sort of price point, there are a number of adjustments you can make to get the right position on the bike before starting.
 The seat has adjustments for height from pedals and distance from handlebars.
-The handlebars also adjust to it’s fairly easy to get a good position so that you maintain the correct posture during a workout.
-It’s certainly no less comfortable that most of the other bikes we’ve tried, though soft as the saddle is, if you’re not used to exercising it might take a week or so to get over any initial saddle soreness!
+The handlebars also adjust so it’s easy enough to get a good riding position.
+Though, soft as the saddle is, if you’re not used to exercising it might take a week or so to get over any initial saddle soreness!

-The 9kg flywheel delivers a nice smooth and even action all the way through the cycle and gives this bike a very nice, quality feel and the 5″ blue backlit LCD display actually works pretty well, delivering workout information on speed, distance, time, RPM, calories, pulse, and watts.
+The 9kg flywheel delivers a nice smooth and even action all the way through the cycle and gives this bike a nice, quality feel and the 5″ blue backlit LCD display does its job, delivering realtime workout information on speed, distance, time, RPM, calories, pulse, and watts.
 There are 32 levels of resistance and it does a good job of cycling through all the levels smoothly at a good speed and relatively quietly too.
-The upper end of the resistance is surprisingly stiff should provide enough of a challenge for anyone who wants to use this bike.
-One obvious and rather disappointing aspect is the lack of user profiles.
-User profiles really do help to enhance the training data for things like fitness tests and particularly calorie burn counts.
-While these things are always theoretical on fitness machines, it’s nice to have them as accurate as possible, rather than the one size fits all approach which Reebok have opted for here.
+The upper end of the resistance isn’t bad either and should provide a challenge to most users likely to be using this bike.

 Getting started is really very simple.
 Press start!
 That’ll pretty much do it for manual mode, though it’s also possible to quickly set targets for time, distance, calories or pulse so when you start it counts down to zero rather than counting up ad-infinitum.
 Selecting programmes is a simple process and before you start the workout it’s possible to alter the difficulty level of the programme.
 Having scalable programmes like this is definitely an advantage as it means you can select your favourite format for a workout and then keep increasing the difficulty level as your fitness levels improve.
 The more you like a programme, the more likely you are to keep using the bike so this certainly helps in making sure you keep your training sessions regular.